Myekman/strong-gymnastic-studios/README.md

 *I chose the images for the clean feel.
 As they look clean and contain few colors them are easy to match with the rest of the design.
 * Size of images are customized to fit the rest of the page structure.

+## Features

+### Comming Features:
+#### Left to implement:

+1. More information about price and membership will be added in a table.
+2. The Free Trial will be possible to book an appointment for directly on the page.
+3. A page will be added to upload comming event and happenings.
+4. Images of coaches will be added to About us section to get more invited and personal feeling.

 ## Header